enze-chen/mi-book-2021/_sources/week_3/14/day_14.md

 ## Timing for today

 - We will start the day with morning scrum on Zoom at 9:00AM.
-- Enze will hold drop-in OH from 1:00PM to 2:00PM on Zoom. 🎋
+- Enze will hold drop-in OH from 1:00PM to 2:00PM on Zoom at the same Zoom link as the presentations. 🎋
-- Final presentations will start at 2:00PM on Zoom. ⭐
+- Final presentations will start at 2:00PM on Zoom **at the Zoom link in the calendar event**, not the usual one. ⭐
-- We will convene for a quick debrief on Zoom following the presentations.